vitr-archive/valet4windows/README.md

 - Set **C:\Windows\System32\drivers\etc\hosts** file permissions to allow full control for current user/administrator
 - **_Windows 64-bit_** is supported (if anyone still needs 32-bit, please, make an issue)
 - Run **git-bash** as Administrator, as only Administrator can handle symlinks on Windows
+- Sometimes caddy server just stops working, with no reason, sometimes it stops when the Internet connection is lost, manually running `valet restart` always helps

 ## Quick How To